How to Revolutionize Your 2019 Resolutions: My Top 4 Tips

 Set a goal to pack lunch on Tuesdays & Thursdays, or commit to attending a certain fitness/yoga class 1x/week that fits into your schedule.

 - A study done by the University of California asked two groups of students to visualize.
 One group visualized getting a good grade on a test, while the other group visualized themselves studying for the test.
 The group who visualized studying for the test ended up getting higher grades!
 (1)

-May 2019 be everything you hope for and more.
+What are your new year’s resolutions?
+Let me know!
+And may 2019 be everything you hope for and more.
+Happy New Year!!!